 - In a separate bowl, whisk together eggs, sugar, brown sugar, and vanilla.
-Slowly whisk in the milk and tea mixture.
-Stir wet ingredients into the dry until just mixed.
+Slowly whisk the milk and tea mixture.
+Stir wet ingredients into the dry until just combined.
 Do not over mix.
 Fold in raspberries.

-- Using your hands, mix together the remaining butter, flour, brown sugar, and cinnamon until combined.
-Fill muffin tins almost to the top with the batter.
+- Using your hands, create the crumble by mixing together the remaining butter, flour, brown sugar, and cinnamon until combined.
+Fill muffin tins almost to the top (about 3/4 full) with the batter.
 Top with crumble.
 Bake for 17-19 minutes until golden brown and the muffins spring back when lightly touched.
 Be sure not to over bake.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.